Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Modeling

 with measurements $\mathbf{d}$, parameters $\bm\uptheta$, model predictions $\bm\upmu(\bm\uptheta)$, and covariances $\mathbf{C}$.
 Based on this likelihood, we perform Bayesian parameter inferences for the posterior $P(\bm\uptheta|\mathbf{d})$ as

 with our likelihood $P(\mathbf{d}|\bm\uptheta)$ and prior $P(\bm\uptheta)$.
-We perform a nested sampling of the posterior using the \texttt{cosmosis} \citep{cosmosis} software\footnote{\url{https://bitbucket.org/joezuntz/cosmosis}} and the \texttt{multinest} \citep{multinest1,multinest2,multinest3} sampler integrated therein.
+We perform our likelihood analysis with the \texttt{cosmosis} \citep{cosmosis} software\footnote{\url{https://github.com/joezuntz/cosmosis}}, using the \texttt{polychord} \citep{polychord1, polychord2} and the \texttt{multinest} \citep{multinest1,multinest2,multinest3} samplers integrated therein to sample our posteriors.
 We also use the \texttt{chainconsumer} \citep{chainconsumer} software to plot confidence regions for our posterior samples.
 Under the fiducial analysis setup we describe further in \Cref{sec:sim:test}, we end up with a total of 27 independently varied model parameters: 5 for cosmology, 4 for MOR, 9 for anisotropic boosts, 8 for miscentering, and 1 for the cluster photo-$z$ scatter.